mstksg/inCode/copy/entries/backprop-intro.md

 ### Discussion on Num

-Note that at the moment, `backprop` and `gradBP` (and `(^^.)` and most `BVar`-based operations) all require a `Num` instance on the things being backpropagated.
+Note that at the moment, `backprop`, `gradBP`, `(^^.)`, and most `BVar`-based operations all require a `Num` instance on the things being backpropagated.
 This is an API decision that is a compromise between different options, and the [README][] has a deeper discussion on this.

-Writing a `Num` instance for your types is some manageable boilerplate if your type derives Generic (and we can use *[one-liner-instances][]*), like we saw above with the `Num` instance for `Net`.
+For the most part, writing a `Num` instance for your types is some easy and quick boilerplate if your type derives Generic (and we can use *[one-liner-instances][]*), like we saw above with the `Num` instance for `Net`.

-However, requiring a `Num` instance means you can't directly backpropagate tuples.
+One potential drawback is that requiring a `Num` instance means you can't directly backpropagate tuples.
 This can be an issue because of how pervasive tuples are used for currying/uncurrying, and also because automatically generated prisms use tuples for constructors with multiple fields.

 To mitigate this issue, the library exports some convenient tuples-with-Num-instances in `Numeric.Backprop.Tuple`.
 If you are writing an